nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 ```

 ### -Credential
 Credential in PSCredential type.
 To create a credential, run `$Cred = New-Object System.Management.Automation.PSCredential(<username>, $Secure)` where <username> is a string and $Secure is a SecureString type of a string.
-To create a secure string, run `$Secure=ConvertTo-SecureString <password> -AsPlainText -Force` where <password> is the password in raw text string.
+To create a secure string, run `$Secure=ConvertTo-SecureString <password> -AsPlainText -Force` where <password> is the password in a raw text string.

 ```yaml